Canada–United States sports rivalries: Baseball

-It was considered a major upset when Canada defeated the United States in the 2006 World Baseball Classic, which some commentators called a "Miracle on Dirt", reference to the Miracle on Ice when the United States national hockey team beat the Soviet Union in 1980.
+It was considered a major upset when Canada defeated the United States in the 2006 World Baseball Classic, which some commentators called a "Miracle on Dirt", a reference to the Miracle on Ice when the United States national hockey team beat the Soviet Union in 1980.

 The United States beat Canada in the 2009 World Baseball Classic in Toronto.
 The United States also beat Canada in the 2013 World Baseball Classic.
 The United States beat Canada again in the 2017 World Baseball Classic, by a score of 8–0.
-The United States once again beat Canada in the 2023 World Baseball Classic, this time by a score of 12–1, in a game that was ended after 7 innings due to the 10 run mercy rule.
+The United States once again beat Canada in the 2023 World Baseball Classic, this time by a score of 12–1, in a game that was ended after 7 innings due to the 10-run mercy rule.
 Although there are only two Canadians in the United States Hall of Fame (Ferguson Jenkins and Larry Walker), four different Canadian players have been named MVP of either the National or American League since 1997 (Larry Walker, NL, 1997; Justin Morneau, AL, 2006; Joey Votto, NL, 2010; Freddie Freeman, NL, 2020).

-The United States is ranked third in the WBSC World Rankings while Canada placed 16th.
+The United States beat Canada for a 5th straight time by a score of 5–3 in the quarterfinals of the 2026 World Baseball Classic on March 13, 2026.